AseelMal/Bike-Trips-Analysis/README.md

 # Bike-Trips-Analysis
 In this project, I analyzed a data that containing bike trips / rides from the years 2019, 2020, and 2021.
-I cleaned the data, created Dax equations, performed data modeling, and created interactive visualizations and dashboards.
+I cleaned the data, created Dax equations, performed data modeling, and created interactive visualizations and dashboards using Power BI.

 A video of the dashboard is attached.